guozihang/gzhlaker-opencslr/README.md

 ## Overview

-OpenSLR (Open Sign Language Recognition) is a comprehensive, modular toolbox for continuous sign language recognition (CSLR) built on PyTorch.
+OpenCSLR (Open Sign Language Recognition) is a comprehensive, modular toolbox for continuous sign language recognition (CSLR) built on PyTorch.
 It provides a flexible and extensible architecture, making it suitable for both research and production use cases.

 ## Key Features